Required IAM Policy

 - The policy Let users launch Compute instances gives the specified group general access to managing instances and images, along with the required level of access to attach existing block volumes to the instances.
 Use this policy in conjunction with the preceding policy for users who need to launch instances from image listings.
 Use this policy in conjunction with the following policy for users who need to launch stacks from stack listings.

-- The policies described in Managing Stacks and Jobs grant access to stacks and jobs in the tenancy.
+- The policies described in Policies for Managing Stacks and Jobs grant access to stacks and jobs in the tenancy.
 Use the appropriate policy statements to give a group the ability to list, read, and use Marketplace stack listings.
 (Users do not need permission to run destroy jobs to launch a stack from a Marketplace listing, but they do need permissions to run plan jobs and apply jobs.)

 - If you need to write more restrictive policies for Marketplace, see Details for the Core Services and Details for Resource Manager, as needed.